bjowes/cypress-ntlm-auth/README.md

 The http-mitm-proxy library will create a .http-mitm-proxy folder with generated certificates.
 This improves performance when re-running tests using the same sites.
 It is recommended to add this folder to your .gitignore so the certificates don't end up in your repo.

 ## https on localhost
 The NTLM proxy will accept self-signed certificates for sites that are served from localhost.
-This is convenient for testing local development builds withouth requiring a full CA chain for the certificates, while still requiring proper certificates from external servers.
+This is convenient for testing local development builds without requiring a full CA chain for the certificates, while still requiring proper certificates from external servers.

 # Planned work
 * More real-world testing against Windows servers